dividedmind/statistics-done-wrong/regression.rst

 experimental drug has a substantial effect.
 For example, if the trial is only half complete but there's already a statistically significant difference in symptoms with the new medication, the researchers may terminate the study, rather than gathering more data to reinforce the conclusion.
+It is often considered unethical to continue treating the control group with a medication you already know to be inferior.

 When poorly done, however, this can lead to numerous false positives.